 A centrally imposed morality, can be compared to the intent behind the modern saying, that ‘an armed society is a polite society’ implying that if everyone has immediate access to a gun, then everyone will be too afraid to get out of line.
 The core of being polite has nothing to do with the fear of getting shot, but is based on the empathy we have toward others.
 If my morality is based on the fear of going to Hell when I die or facing the wrath of God during my life if I get out of line, where then is the sincerity of my morality?
 If I feel as though I’m going to get a heavenly reward if I help someone in need, isn’t the motivation then to receive that reward, and not in helping the person simply because it is the right thing to do?
 If an atheist anonymously helps in a situation where they either don’t expect reward if they do, or a penalty if they don’t, isn’t that more authentic than when a Christian helps in that same situation solely because they believe God is watching?

-A dog, elephant, chimpanzee, or squirrel do not need a god-knowledge or religion for them to display empathy, and neither do we.
+A dog, elephant, chimpanzee, or squirrel do not need a god-knowledge or religion for them to display morality, and neither do we.

 It is half meditation and half talking to one’s self.